What's A Group Of Kangaroos Called

 Secondly, be aware of your surroundings.
 Kangaroos are often found in areas with uneven terrain and dense vegetation.
 Watch your step and be mindful of potential hazards such as snakes and spiders.
 It's also important to be aware of the weather conditions.
 The Australian Outback can be extremely hot and dry, so be sure to bring plenty of water and wear appropriate clothing.

 Finally, consider joining a guided tour.
-Many tour operators offer guided tours to see kangaroos in their natural habitat.
+And many tour operators offer guided tours to see kangaroos in their natural habitat.
 These tours are led by experienced guides who can provide valuable insights into kangaroo behavior and ecology.
 A guided tour can also help you to see kangaroos safely and responsibly, minimizing your impact on the environment.

 FAQ